Five Exercises to do Before You Canter

 This helps develop proper bend and balance, making your canter smoother and more controlled, while also improving your ability to pick up the correct lead.

-3. Adjusting Trot Speed
+3. Adjusting Trot Speed before you canter

 Many riders feel intimidated by the speed of the canter, especially if they are used to trotting slowly and in control.
 To build confidence, practice gradually increasing your trot speed until you reach a pace similar to the canter.